Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Proofs

 Then, by equation \eqref{eq_weighted_loss}, the noise stability of $f_{\hat W}$ with respect to the empirical loss is equal to

-By the Taylor's expansion of Lemma \ref{lemma_perturbation}, we can bound the noise stability of $f_{\hat W}$ with respect to the empirical loss and the expected loss: { } which is equivalent to the following equation: { } Next, we combine the upper bound of the noise stability of $f_{\hat W}(x)$ with respect to the empirical loss and the expected loss:
+By Taylor's expansion of Lemma \ref{lemma_perturbation}, we can bound the noise stability of $f_{\hat W}$ for the empirical loss and the expected loss: { } which is equivalent to the following equation: { } Next, we combine the upper bound of the noise stability of $f_{\hat W}(x)$ for the empirical loss and the expected loss:

 We use the uniform convergence result of Lemma \ref{lemma_union_bound} to bound equation \eqref{eq_chernoff_trace_noisy}, leading to a concentration error term of

 For equation \eqref{eq_chernoff_trace_noisy_1}, the upper bound will be { } where $\rho = \norm{\Lambda^{\top}}_{1,\infty}$.
 Recall that $v_i$ is a flatten vector of the matrix $\hat{W_i} - \hat{W_i}^{(s)}$.
 By the PAC-Bayes bound of Theorem \ref{lemma_pac} and Proposition \ref{prop_kl},